 To Cook the Shabu Shabu

 • Set up a portable gas stove at the table and put the donabe on the burner.
 Place the platters with the ingredients on the table.
 Give each person their own bowls of ponzu and sesame dipping sauce.
-I also like to prepare an additional bowl for each person so they can use it to cool the food.
+I also prepare a shallow bowl for each diner to cool their food.

 Shabu Shabu 14